python/cpython/Doc/library/ssl.rst

    the TLS connection has progressed beyond the TLS Client Hello and therefore will not contain return meaningful values nor can they be called safely.

-   The *server_name_callback* function must return ``None`` to allow the TLS negotiation to continue.
+   The *sni_callback* function must return ``None`` to allow the TLS negotiation to continue.
 If a TLS failure is required, a constant :const:`ALERT_DESCRIPTION_* <ALERT_DESCRIPTION_INTERNAL_ERROR>` can be returned.
 Other return values will result in a TLS fatal error with :const:`ALERT_DESCRIPTION_INTERNAL_ERROR`.

-   If there is an IDNA decoding error on the server name, the TLS connection will terminate with an :const:`ALERT_DESCRIPTION_INTERNAL_ERROR` fatal TLS alert message to the client.

-   If an exception is raised from the *server_name_callback* function the TLS connection will terminate with a fatal TLS alert message :const:`ALERT_DESCRIPTION_HANDSHAKE_FAILURE`.
+   If an exception is raised from the *sni_callback* function the TLS connection will terminate with a fatal TLS alert message :const:`ALERT_DESCRIPTION_HANDSHAKE_FAILURE`.

    This method will raise :exc:`NotImplementedError` if the OpenSSL library had OPENSSL_NO_TLSEXT defined when it was built.

+   .. versionadded:: 3.7

+.. attribute:: SSLContext.set_servername_callback(server_name_callback)

+   This is a legacy API retained for backwards compatibility.
+When possible, you should use :attr:`sni_callback` instead.
+The given *server_name_callback* is similar to *sni_callback*, except that when the server hostname is an IDN-encoded internationalized domain name, the *server_name_callback* receives a decoded U-label (``"pythön.org"``).

+   If there is an decoding error on the server name, the TLS connection will terminate with an :const:`ALERT_DESCRIPTION_INTERNAL_ERROR` fatal TLS alert message to the client.

    .. versionadded:: 3.4